 The Worcester Regional Science & Engineering Fair encourages scientifically talented Worcester area high school (9-12) students to enter the annual fair held at Worcester Polytechnic Institute.
 It is not necessary for a school to hold its own science fair in order to enter the Regional Fair.
 Students involved in research or independent study projects may enter directly.
 Each school may send up to twelve (12) projects to the regional fair each year.
 Students must inform and consult with their science teacher and school before beginning a science research project.

-The science fair provides an invaluable experience for students to present their work and share ideas with others.
+The science fair provides an invaluable experience for students to present their own work and share ideas with others.
+Students should review the MSEF Ethics Statement to ensure their project is eligible for submission to the WRSEF or MSEF fairs.
 Science inquiry and research are also part of the Massachusetts Science Curriculum Frameworks.

 The Scientific Review Committee (SRC) must review and approve the project before the experiment can begin.
-The SRC will review projects as they are submitted, but make note of the deadlines.
+The SRC will review projects as they are submitted, but make note of the following deadlines:

 Additional resources for students completing a science fair project can be viewed below:

-The Worcester Regional Science & Engineering Fair (WRSEF) is affiliated with the Massachusetts State Science & Engineering Fair (MSSEF) and the International Science & Engineering Fair (ISEF).
-Therefore, the WRSEF must adhere to the rules and regulations of the MSSEF, ISEF and all applicable State/Local Laws.
+The Worcester Regional Science & Engineering Fair (WRSEF) is affiliated with the Massachusetts Science & Engineering Fair (MSEF) and the International Science & Engineering Fair (ISEF).
+Therefore, the WRSEF must adhere to the rules and regulations of the MSEF, ISEF and all applicable State/Local Laws.

 View the High School Fair Manual here.